Anthony-Bible/mxtools/memory-bank/progress.md

 ## Current Status

 MXClone has successfully implemented all core functionality and API endpoints.
-The project has established a robust hexagonal architecture and completed all planned features.
+The project has established a robust hexagonal architecture with a comprehensive OpenAPI specification defining all API contracts.

 ### Status Overview